FNS-Division/mobile-network-capacity-checker/README.md

 To conduct your analysis using the Mobile Network Capacity Model, follow these steps:

 1. Prepare Your Data:
-   Place your input data files in the `data/input_data` directory.
+   Place your input data files in the `data/input_data/<country>` directory.
+For example, for Spain, include your geospatial data in CSV format in sub-folder `data/input_data/ESP`.
+Use [ISO-3 three-letter codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) to identify your country.
 Ensure your data is in the correct format as specified in the technical documentation.

+2. Create a Jupyter Notebook to run your analysis:
+   Copy the notebook template from `notebooks/Template.ipynb`, and insert the copy in the folder `notebooks`.
+For example, `notebooks/my_analysis.ipynb`.

 2. Configure Analysis Parameters:
-   Open the `notebooks/analyses.ipynb` notebook.
-Locate the configuration cell and adjust the parameters according to your specific analysis requirements.
+   In your analysis notebook (e.g. `notebooks/my_analysis.ipynb`) locate the configuration cells and adjust the parameters according to your specific analysis requirements.

 3. Execute the Analysis:
    Run through the notebook cells sequentially.
 Each cell contains explanations and code for different stages of the analysis.

 4. Review Results:
-   After execution, find your output data and visualizations in the `data/output_data` directory.
+   After execution, find your output data and visualizations in the `data/output_data/<country>` directory.
 The notebook will also display key results and graphs inline.

 5. Iterate if Necessary:
    Based on your initial results, you may want to adjust parameters or input data.
 Simply update the relevant sections and re-run the affected cells or the entire notebook.